kubernetes-retired/external-storage/docs/deployment.md

 #### Arguments

 * `provisioner` - Name of the provisioner.
 The provisioner will only provision volumes for claims that request a StorageClass with a provisioner field set equal to this name.
-* `out-of-cluster` - If the provisioner is being run out of cluster.
-Set the master or kubeconfig flag accordingly if true.
-Default false.
 * `master` - Master URL to build a client config from.
 Either this or kubeconfig needs to be set if the provisioner is being run out of cluster.
 * `kubeconfig` - Absolute path to the kubeconfig file.
 Either this or master needs to be set if the provisioner is being run out of cluster.
 * `run-server` - If the provisioner is responsible for running the NFS server, i.e. starting and stopping NFS Ganesha.
 Default true.